tomm2000/streamflow-pyvenv-connector/README.md

-# SLURM REST API Plugin for StreamFlow
+# SLURM Python Virtual Environment Plugin for StreamFlow

 ## Installation
 <!-- **NOTE: not published on PyPI yet.**